namshi/RITracking-Android/README.md

 ### Google Tag Manager
 #### Overview
-Google Tag Manager is meant to track _events_, _user events_, _screens_ and _e-commerce
+Google Tag Manager is meant to track _events_, _user events_, _screens_ and _e-commerce events_.
-events_.
-This tracker after successfully retriving the application container, will push all the information and the event to a so called __Data Layer__ that will automatically match and sync with the web platform.
+This tracker after successfully retrieving the application container, will push all the information and the event to a so called __Data Layer__ that will automatically match and sync with the web platform.